LLM as a Complementary Optimizer to Gradient Descent: A Case Study in Prompt Tuning

-For prompt optimization, APE~\citep{zhouLargeLanguageModels2023} proposes a general framework that searches for prompts in the vocabulary space by instructing large language models with task information to obtain better solutions iteratively from the responses of LLMs by analyzing previously found candidates.
-Based on this framework, APO~\citep{pryzantAutomaticPromptOptimization2023a} proposes that editing prompts by LLM is analogous to conducting gradient descent in the natural language domain.
+In terms of prompt optimization, APE~\citep{zhouLargeLanguageModels2023} proposes to use LLMs to generate and select natural language prompts by instructing LLMs with task definitions and targets.
+LLMs can obtain better solutions iteratively by analyzing previously found candidates.
+APO~\citep{pryzantAutomaticPromptOptimization2023a} proposes that editing prompts by LLM is analogous to conducting gradient descent in the natural language domain.
 They imitate the gradient-based learning by providing the failure cases to LLM for a semantic "gradient" and updating the prompt in an opposite semantic direction.
 EVOPROMPT~\citep{guoConnectingLargeLanguage2024b} also connects LLM-based optimization to traditional algorithms for better explainability.
 They integrate LLM into the workflow of evolutionary algorithms by instructing LLM to act like evolutionary operators to generate new candidate prompts.
-The insight that LLM naturally enables an intelligent variation operator is also revealed in LMC~\citep{meyersonLanguageModelCrossover2024} and ELM~\citep{lehmanEvolutionLargeModels2022} on image and code generation tasks.
-BBO\citep{liuLanguageModelsBlackBox2023} searches prompts for vision-language model by merely conversing with LLM following designed strategies and achieves comparable results to white-box gradient-based prompt tuning.
-However, the performance superiority only holds in one-shot setting.
-LLM can not effectively optimize to gain more improvements based on more training data.
+The insight that LLM naturally enables an intelligent variation operator is also revealed in LMC~\citep{meyersonLanguageModelCrossover2024} and ELM~\citep{lehmanEvolutionLargeModels2022} on image and code generation tasks. \cite{liuLanguageModelsBlackBox2023} searches prompts for the vision-language model by conversing with LLM following designed strategies and achieves comparable results to white-box gradient-based prompt tuning.